Leprechaun735/AM-Transmitter-and-Reciever/README.md

 # AM-Transmitter-and-Reciever
 Group Final Project with John Danison and Matt Tolla pushing our knowlege of receiving data to the other side

+if for some reason you are here looking for answers remember, broadcasting on most frequencies can be ILLEGAL.
+Make sure you check which ones you can use

+We transmitted at 467584000 because it is within the Family Radio Service frequency range

 AM Transmitter (ADALM-PLUTO) + Receiver (RTL SDR) Radio Station
 Used:
   Online ADALM Pluto guide for Matlab Simulink setup